 All of the District's decisions and actions are rooted in core beliefs about student achievement; what defines student success and the necessary components.
-The listed values on the following page reflect the mindset District leadership, educators, employees, program partners, and all stakeholders, are expected to embody and instill in students.
+The listed values reflect the mindset District leadership, educators, employees, program partners, and all stakeholders, are expected to embody and instill in students.